laravel-enso/documentation/docs/packages/select.md

 - `query()`, a method which will return the query builder that we're using when querying for options | default `null` | (optional)

 Note: If a query method is provided, it's going to be used, if it's not given, a query will be constructed, using the given class and other values.
+Note: The query attribute(s) given may have a nested structure, for instance `user.name` where `user` is a relationship on the model.
+In such a case the builder will follow through the relationships to query the given attribute.

 ## Publishes